 This lab aims to draw together rock identification and plate tectonics as well as relative age relationships.
 It gets students to "be" geologists...looking at rock suites and trying to see how they fit ...

 Atlantic City Mapping Project part of Cutting Edge:Geophysics:Workshop 07:Geophysics Activities

 The Atlantic City project combines magnetic and gravimetric surveys with standard geological field mapping techniques.
 Lack of outcrops and Banded Iron Formations (BIFs) are a key features of the mapping area, and ...

-Planet Oit! part of Starting Point-Teaching Entry Level Geoscience:Games:Examples
+Welcome to Planet Oit! part of Starting Point-Teaching Entry Level Geoscience:Games:Examples

 Rebecca Teed, Wright State University-Main Campus

 This is an online adventure game in which players prospect for minerals on a virtual geologically realistic world. -

 Petrology in the Field and Laboratory part of Starting Point-Teaching Entry Level Geoscience:Undergraduate Research:Examples

 Rachel Beane, Bowdoin College (email@example.com)

 In this multi-week project, students collect samples in the field, analyze them using various tools and instruments, then present their results and interpretations.